sstelfox/stelfox.net/content/blog/2016-02-18-sharing-context-between-dependent-rake-tasks.md

 I use Rakefiles quite a bit like traditional Makefiles, in that I specify immediate dependencies for an individual task and Rake will execute all of them.
 If a file or directory is the dependency and it exists, the task that creates it will be skipped.
-A contrieved Rakefile example might look like:
+A contrived Rakefile example might look like:

 ```ruby
 file 'sample' do |t|